 Vitis is a genus of about 60 species of vining plants.
 The grape is usually a woody vine, climbing by means of tendrils (modified branches) and when untrained often reaching a length of 17 metres (56 feet) or more.
 In arid regions it may form an almost erect shrub.
 The leaves are alternate, palmately lobed, and always tooth-edged.
-Small greenish flowers, in clusters, precede the fruit, which varies in colour from almost black to green, red, and amber.
+Small greenish flowers, in clusters, precede the fruit, which varies in color from almost black to green, red, and amber.

-The plants are valued for their decorative foliage, often colouring brightly in autumn; their ability to clothe walls, pergolas and arches, thus providing shade; and their fruits, which may be eaten as dessert or provide the basis for homemade wines.
+The plants are valued for their decorative foliage, often coloring brightly in autumn; their ability to clothe walls, pergolas and arches, thus providing shade; and their fruits, which may be eaten as dessert or provide the basis for homemade wines.